NexSpeak

 But if you live in the UK, that creates a gap.
 You learn "elevator" instead of "lift".
 "Apartment" instead of "flat".
 "Candy" instead of "sweets".
 "Vacation" instead of "holiday".
 The situations are also foreign: shopping at an American mall, driving on an Iowa highway, ordering food at a diner.

-"I have been using Duolingo for two years and when I am at work or at the doctor I still do not understand everything they say." — We hear this constantly from Spanish speakers in the UK.
+"I have been using a language app for two years and when I am at work or at the doctor I still do not understand everything they say." — We hear this constantly from Spanish speakers in the UK.

 The problem is not the app.
 It is that the English you learn in the app is not the English you need in your real life.
 The stories need to be set in the UK, with characters who use "cheers", "brilliant", "sort it out", "how are you getting on?" and the rest of everyday vocabulary from the British Isles.